wpritchard/all-the-math-you-missed-garrity-2nd/README.md

-# Real Analysis - Norman B. Haaser & Joseph A. Sullivan (1st Edition)
+# Topics in Algebra - I. N. Herstein (1st Edition)

-This repository contains my detailed solutions and commentary on *Real Analysis* by Norman B. Haaser & Joseph A. Sullivan (1st Edition).
+This repository contains my detailed solutions and commentary on *Topics in Algebra* by I. N. Herstein (1st Edition).